elektricM/amd-bc250-docs/docs/linux/distributions.md

 ### Cons

-- Some boot issues for certain users (IOMMU-related)
+- Some boot issues for certain users (ensure IOMMU is disabled)
 - Less tested than Fedora/Bazzite
 - Delayed package updates compared to Arch